helixlang/helix-lang/.github/README.md

 #### Installation & Build

 > [!WARNING]
-> Helix is currently under development and does not yet have a useable compiler.
-The following instructions are for development and building the compiler itself.
+> Helix has a alpha release, it's not yet stable, barely usable, but if you want to try it out, you can either build it from source or download the latest release from the [releases page](https://github.com/helixlang/helix-lang/releases/latest).

 > [!TIP]
 > Linux is not *yet* tested, Most development is done on MacOS or Windows, if any issues arise with building on Linux, please open an issue.